 “Serving as a Teaching Apprentice was such an amazing opportunity to get a sense of the different methodologies and frameworks used in areas outside of literary studies.
 It was also a tremendous moment of growth because co-teaching allowed each of us to play to our strengths while allowing me to witness a different approach toward teaching gender studies.”

 —Angel Matos, PhD English ’16

 To apply for one of these positions, interested applicants should send a cover letter (including the name of their advisor and home department DGS as well as expected year of graduation), a current CV, and a list of Gender Studies courses they have completed to firstname.lastname@example.org.
 No previous teaching experience is necessary to apply, but applicants must be Gender Studies graduate students in good standing.

-The deadline for application submission is noon on the second Friday of February.
+The deadline for application submission is 5:00 PM on the second Friday in February.

 Because our Teaching Apprentices are part of an instructional team, we evaluate applicants not only as individual candidates, but also as potential collaborative partners with other prospective Teaching Apprentices.
 Teams are selected based on the combined factors of prior experience, demonstrated interest in and commitment to the interdisciplinary field of gender studies, teaching philosophy, and diversity and compatibility of interests and approaches.
 Finalists are invited to interview in person with the Associate Director.

 2023–2024 Teaching Apprentices

 Hyunsoo Kim (English)